Luweyh/StoreSimulator/README.md

-This represent a Store Simulator
+Store.py represent the store.
+And StoreTester is a unittest for the store.

 **Product:**